 - Geography: project on redeveloping the school grounds

-- History: lessons on the Magna Carta and the emergence of democracy
+- History: lessons on the Magna Carta, the emergence of suffragettes, democracy in the UK, Glorious Revolution & the Bill of Rights

 - Geography: work on migration and the European Union